abutcher/cf-diff/README.markdown

 ### Usage:

-In this example, I've removed an ACL to my local template.
+In this example, the remote has an ACL that isn't in our local template.

 ```
 <abutcher>@(lovecoo)[~/rhat/cloudformation] 17:55:50  (cf-diff)